8 Best Materials That Can Substitute Wood

 1. Hemp

-With deforestation becoming a growing concern around the world, experts and conservationists are looking for alternative ways to save our forest and it seems like the number one contender is hemp.
+With deforestation becoming a growing concern around the world, experts and conservationists are looking for sustainable alternatives to wood to save our forest and it seems like the number one contender is hemp.
 It won't be easy though because a lot of countries don't currently allow growing industrial hemp but that could change in the very near future.

 Hemp is a fast-growing plant and has historically been considered an industrial plant used in commercial items like paper, textile, clothing, biofuel, and animal feed.